Codebox Software

 var num = ; // JSP 'accountNumber' variable did not exist

-The jspArgs object declared below can be used as a safe container for JSP variable values, overcoming both of the issues described
+The jspArgs object declared below can be used as a safe container for JSP variable values, overcoming the problem described:

 var jspArgs = (function(){